 We all have anxiety from time to time.
 It’s a fact of life that some of our days will be marked by worry, nervousness, and even fear.
 It’s nothing to fret over – most of us will only experience it on occasion, and we are remarkably good at developing our own unique tools to handle the occasional anxiety.

-If you find yourself facing anxiety severe enough or often enough that it interferes with your daily life – keeping you from leaving the house to go to work or school, stopping you from going on dates, or freezing you up before a big test or project deadline – you have reached a point where you could benefit from some professional help.
+If you find yourself facing anxiety severe enough or often enough that it interferes with your daily life and social situations such as keeping you from leaving the house to go to work or school, stopping you from going on dates, or freezing you up before a big test or project deadline, then you have reached the point where you could benefit from some professional help.

-While seeing a licensed counselor or therapist is always a good idea, that is not the only form of professional help available to you.
-There are many resources available online, developed with the latest findings in clinical psychology in mind, that can help you build the skills you need to confront and overcome your anxiety.
+While seeing a licensed counselor or therapist is always a good idea, it is not the only form of professional help that is available to you.
+There are many resources available online that have been developed with the latest findings in clinical psychology in mind, that can help you build the skills you need to confront and overcome your anxiety.

 This article contains: